East Carolina beats North Carolina 41-19 in instate matchup

 THE TAKEAWAY

-UNC: The Tar Heels are 0-2 for the second straight season, and the problems are mounting for Fedora in his seventh year.
+UNC: The Tar Heels are 0-2 for the second straight season, and the problems are mounting for seventh-year coach Larry Fedora.
 They had ill-timed penalties, quarterback Nathan Elliott struggled to keep the offense moving consistently and the defense has yet to record a takeaway in two games.
 The Tar Heels were down nine players due to NCAA suspensions for secondary violations tied to players selling team-issued shoes, then lost tailback Antonio Williams (96 yards on six carries) in the second quarter when he was ejected for a helmet-to-helmet block that sent ECU cornerback Colby Gore to the hospital for evaluation.

 ECU: Montgomery definitely needed this one, even if only to ease the already intense pressure a bit.
 Among the positive signs: The Herring-led offense converted 11 of 19 third downs while finding success on the ground (220 yards) and through the air.
 That also marks the program’s seventh win in nine games against Atlantic Coast Conference teams.